ProseMirror/website/pages/examples/footnote/index.md

 # Editing footnotes

 This example demonstrates one way to implement something like footnotes in ProseMirror.

+<div id="editor"></div>

 Footnotes seem like they should be inline nodes with content—they appear in between other inline content, but their content isn't really part of the textblock around them.
 Let's define them like this:

 PART(schema)